ShutterStarTW/wp-autoplugin/readme.txt

 1. Upload and activate WP-Autoplugin.
 2. Open WP-Autoplugin > Settings.
-3. Configure at least one provider and select a default model.
+3. Configure at least one provider and select a default model, or connect the experimental ChatGPT Subscription provider.
 4. Open WP-Autoplugin > Workspace and create a project.

 == Frequently Asked Questions ==